MaciejMi/sejmbot/README.md

     - `sort`: by `Frekwencja` (attendance) or `Głosy` (number of votes)
     - `page`: display a specific page of the ranking
   - `/mandates` – displays the number of active MPs by party, along with a visual chart.
+  - `/coalition` – lets you select multiple parties to check if they meet parliamentary thresholds:
+	- 231 (absolute majority),
+	- 276 (to override a presidential veto),
+	- 307 (constitutional majority).
 - Interactive pagination with buttons (next/prev, +5/-5, first/last)
 - Data fetched from the official Sejm API:
   - `https://api.sejm.gov.pl/sejm/term10/MP`